 Fun race that gets you to Churchill Down

-Good course through Louisville with the highlight getting to be to run in the infield of Churchill Downs.
+Good course through Louisville with the highlight getting to run in the infield of Churchill Downs.
 The race shirt was pretty horrible though.
 MORE

-Good course through Louisville with the highlight getting to be to run in the infield of Churchill Downs.
+Good course through Louisville with the highlight getting to run in the infield of Churchill Downs.
 The race shirt was pretty horrible though.

 The second half of the course is crap